Conquest Racing: History

 In late December 2007 the team announced the signing of new marketing partner, Opes Prime Group Ltd, an Australian-based financial services provider.
 Following the unification of Champ Car and the Indy Racing League, Conquest was the first Champ Car team to confirm their participation in the IRL IndyCar Series, with driver Franck Perera named to drive one of the team's two cars.
 The other driver entry has been confirmed as Enrique Bernoldi will be driving for Conquest Racing during the 2008 IRL Championship.

 However, on the eve of the opening race of the 2008 IndyCar Season, on 28 March 2008, Opes Prime was placed in receivership, and left the team shortly after.
 Sangari stepped up to sponsor both cars after Ares also left the team.
 After the Long Beach Grand Prix, Perera was replaced in the #34 car by Jaime Camara to complete a fully Brazilian lineup.
 Alex Tagliani replaced Bernoldi in the last three races of the season due to an injury.

 Tagliani ran for the team part-time in 2009, including the Toronto Grand Prix that saw Tagliani lead a majority of the race before being eliminated in a late race crash.
 Conquest Racing entered a second car for the 2009 Indianapolis 500 with Bruno Junqueira the driver of the number 36.
 Junqueira qualified for the 500, while Tagliani did not, which resulted in Tagliani taking over the 36 car for the 500.

 Nelson Philippe returned to the team late in 2009 after Tagliani and Conquest parted ways.
 The season was cut short for Phillipe and Conquest after a horrifying accident with Will Power at Infineon Raceway.

 Mario Romancini was announced as the driver of the Conquest Racing number 34 for the entire IndyCar Series 2010 schedule.
 Bertrand Baguette began running for the team in a second car at Barber, bringing Belgian sponsorship.
 The team placed both cars in the Indianapolis 500 where Romancini finished 13th and Baguette ended up in 22nd after losing a mirror early in the race.
 Conquest Racing planned to continue running both drivers for the remainder of the season but replaced Romancini with Francesco Dracone at Mid-Ohio and Infineon due to Romancini's lack of sponsorship.

 For 2011, the team ran only one car, the 34, with Colombian driver Sebastián Saavedra.

 In 2012, the team decided to leave the IndyCar series and enter the American Le Mans Series with a Morgan-Nissan LMP2 prototype.
 The team took its first victory at the 2012 Grand Prix of Mosport.

 No more actively involved in motorsport since 2013 season, Conquest Racing comes back in IMSA Prototype Challenge for the 2019 season in LMP3 category.
+In 2024 Conquest Racing also won the IMSA SportsCar Weekend in the GTD Pro class.